How cancer can spread

 The place where a cancer starts in the body is called the primary cancer or primary site.
-If cancer cells spread to another part of the body the new area of cancer is called a secondary cancer or a metastasis.
+Cells from the primary site may break away and spread to other parts of the body.
+These cells can then grow and form other tumours.
+These are called secondary cancers or metastases.

 In order to spread, some cells from the primary cancer must break away, travel to another part of the body and start growing there.
 Cancer cells don't stick together as well as normal cells do.
 They may also produce substances that stimulate them to move.

-The diagram shows a tumour appearing in cells lining a body structure such as the bowel wall.
+The diagram below shows a tumour in the cells lining a body structure such as the bowel wall.
 The tumour grows through the layer holding the cells in place (the basement membrane).

-Some cells can then go into small lymph vessels or blood vessels called capillaries in the area.
+Some cells can break away and go into small lymph vessels or blood vessels called capillaries nearby.

-If the cancer cells go into small blood vessels they can then get into the bloodstream.
-They are called circulating tumour cells.
+Cancer cells can go into small blood vessels and then get into the bloodstream.
+They are called circulating tumour cells (or CTCs).

 The circulating blood sweeps the cancer cells along until they get stuck somewhere.
-Usually they get stuck in a very small blood vessel called a capillary.
+Often they get stuck in a very small blood vessel such as a capillary.

-This is quite a complicated journey and most cancer cells don't survive it.
-Probably, out of many thousands of cancer cells that reach the blood circulation only a few will survive to form a secondary cancer (metastasis).
+This is quite a complicated process and most cancer cells don't survive it.
+Of the many thousands of cancer cells that reach the bloodstream, only a few survive to form a secondary cancer.

 The lymphatic system is a network of tubes and glands in the body that filters body fluid and fights infection.
 It also traps damaged or harmful cells such as cancer cells.

 Micrometastases are areas of cancer spread (metastases) that are too small to see.
-Some areas of cancer cells are too small to show up on any type of scan.
+They are too small to show up on any type of scan.

-For a few types of cancer, blood tests can detect certain proteins released by the cancer cells.
-These may give a sign that there are metastases in the body that are too small to show up on a scan.
+For a few types of cancer, blood tests can detect certain proteins that the cancer cells release.
+These are sometimes called tumour markers.
+These may show that there are metastases in the body that are too small to show up on a scan.
 But for most cancers, there is no blood test that can say whether a cancer has spread or not.

-For most cancers the doctor can only say whether it is likely or not that a patient has micrometastases.
-This may be based on the following factors.
+For most cancers, doctors can only say whether it is likely or not that a cancer has spread.
+Doctors base this on a number of factors:

-- Previous experience of many other patients treated in the same way.
-Doctors collect and publish this information to help each other
+- previous experience – doctors collect and publish this information to help each other

-- Whether cancer cells are found in the blood vessels in the tumour removed during surgery (for example in testicular cancer).
-If cancer cells are found then cancer cells are more likely to have reached the bloodstream and spread to somewhere else in the body
+- whether there are cancer cells in the blood vessels in the tumour removed during surgery – if cancer cells are found then the cancer is more likely to have spread to other parts of the body

-- The grade of the cancer – the higher the grade, the more quickly the cancer is growing and the more likely that cells have spread.
-You can read about cancer grading
+gradeof the cancer (how abnormal the cells are) – the higher the grade, the more quickly the cancer grows and the more likely for cells to spread

-- Whether lymph nodes removed during an operation contained cancer cells (for example in breast cancer or bowel cancer).
-If the lymph nodes contained cancer cells this shows that cancer cells have broken away from the original cancer.
-But there is no way of knowing whether the cells have spread to any other areas of the body
+- whether lymph nodes removed during an operation contained cancer cells – if the lymph nodes contained cancer cells this shows that cancer cells have broken away from the original cancer (but there is no way of knowing whether the cells have spread to any other areas of the body)